 Past participles (p.p.s) have two main uses in English.
 They can be used with the verb ‘have’ to form perfect tenses (see Past and Present Perfect Tense Use) or as adjectives.
+On this page you can find examples of both, as well as a list of all the irregular past participles different from their simple past forms and sentences demonstrating their use.

 a broken shoulder,